Technology / Programming

 Follow us

 On the other hand, programming languages like JavaScript are non-blocking languages.
 That means if a chunk of code is waiting for something to happen, that chunk can release control back to the JavaScript interpreter to do other things.
-This improves the efficiency of JavaScript considerably.
-That's because the computer processing the JavaScript code isn't sitting idle.
-Instead, that computer can use its processor cycles for other chunks of code.

 Wouldn't it be nice if Python could use async functions, too?

-An Overview of How to Create an Async API Call with Asyncio [Video]
+An Overview of How to Create an Async API Call with asyncio [Video]

-Before we go any further, we need to clarify a few things.
+Before we go any further, we need to clarify a few things:

-Third, since we will be referencing the asynchronous code throughout this article, we will include reference comments in the code example below.
+Third, since we will reference the asynchronous code throughout this article, we will include reference comments in the code example below.
 For instance, we may refer to 'Reference 1 in the code example.'
 Therefore, we will notate Reference 1 with a comment in the example code ( # Reference 1).

 Fourth, examine the asynchronous Python code example closely.
-You'll notice the first function is called 'count()' located at Reference 1 in the code example.
+You'll notice the first function is called 'count()' and is located at Reference 1 in the code example.
 We won't discuss this function at all other than to say its goal is to count once a second and then display that count in the console.
-This function serves as a visual example if you want to see how asynchronous Python code works.
-Feel free to copy and run that asynchronous Python code example below.
-What do you think will happen?
-When will the response to 'get_delay()' be displayed in the console?
+This function serves as a visual example of how asynchronous Python code works.

-How to Install Asyncio in Python
+How to Make Async Get Requests in Python

-Before you can make async and await calls in Python, you need to install the Asyncio library in your Python environment.
+Before you can make async and await calls in Python, you need to install the asyncio library in your Python environment.
 This can be done with Python's Pip package manager.

 pip install asyncio

-That will enable Asyncio to be available in your Python projects going forward.
+That will enable asyncio to be available in your Python projects going forward.

 import asyncio